avidbiscuit/ait-wiki/content/blocks/console.md

 The **Shield Control** has 2 functional modes, being visible shields and invisible shields, find more information in the mechanics section.

+The **Telepathic circuits** have 2 functions,the first one is locating the closest sturcture,or if you have a nether star and you use it on them it'll initiate self destruction.

 ![Default Console](images/console/console.png)

 {{< callout type="info" >}}